IoT in Oil & Gas: Exploring the New Digital Frontier

 The value of analytics and AI for predicting and preventing issues is directly tied to the fidelity of data used to build models, and to which new algorithms are applied.
 Yet reliable streams of high fidelity, properly formatted data are few and far between for most operators today.

 Fortunately, it’s possible to take a practical approach to digital transformation and bring about a gradual evolution rather than risking the dangers of sudden revolution.
 Understandably, executives are hesitant to fund “rip and replace” proposals.
-However, by starting with a set of key metrics and well-defined, incremental approaches, organizations can extend the life of traditional legacy systems while simultaneously paving a path for future solutions.
+However, by starting with a set of key metrics and well-defined, incremental approaches, organizations can extend the life of traditional legacy systems while simultaneously paving a path for future IIoT solutions.
 Furthermore, choosing specific business units to prove a new technology’s value before any major investment can accelerate digital adoption without increasing risk to overall operations.

 Creating a data refinery